 Web-based sportsbooks were in effect prohibited from accepting bets on the in-play markets (bets on events in progress) from Australian punters.
 This pertains to both locally licensed and offshore gambling operators.
-For one reason or another, wagers made before a given sporting event has started do not count as a form of “interactive” gambling according to Australian authorities and therefore, are allowed.
+For one reason or another, wagers made before a given sporting event have started to not count as a form of “interactive” gambling according to Australian authorities and therefore, are allowed.

 That being said, many foreign-based sports betting platforms fail to comply with these restrictions and would continue to accept wagers on their in-play markets from Australian customers.
-This is may be attributed to ignorance in regard to the new regulations but many offshore operators simply choose to ignore the changes because the Australian authorities do not prosecute them for not complying.
+This may be attributed to ignorance regarding the new regulations but many offshore operators simply choose to ignore the changes because the Australian authorities do not prosecute them for not complying.
+(Visit the Australian sites)

 What further contributes to the confusion is the distinction between what forms of sports betting are allowed and what is forbidden.
 Locally licensed sports betting operators are permitted to offer only parlay aka accumulator bets, where wagers on several events are combined and the punter wins only if all selections in the parlay are successful.
 This heavily restricts the legal betting options for Canadian punters.

 However, since offshore bookmakers licensed outside the country are not blocked, Canadian bettors looking for a greater diversity would often choose to experiment with different wager types by visiting foreign websites.
 Furthermore, players from this jurisdiction are not harassed by local authorities for participating in offshore sports betting activities.
 (Visit the Canadian sites)